Getting Colossus to Pay Up: Prognosis and Permanent Impairment

 An actual adjuster evaluates the permanent impairment value of these kinds of injuries.
-Even Colossus recognizes when it is completely unable to properly evaluate the seriousness of an injury's impact.How Are Prognosis and Permanent Impairment Related?
+Even Colossus recognizes when it cannot correctly evaluate the seriousness of an injury's impact.How Are Prognosis and Permanent Impairment Related?

 Prognosis and Permanent Impairment are interrelated but completely different concepts.
 Each of them contributes its own separate value to the total Colossus valuation.
 Moreover, Colossus has hidden rules that affect the value determination.

-In order for Colossus to accept an AMA Permanent Impairment rating value, all prognosis statements have to be stable.
+For Colossus to accept an AMA Permanent Impairment rating value, all prognosis statements must be stable.
 Colossus will not consider a Permanent Impairment Rating if there are any "unstable" or "undetermined resolution" prognosis statements in the claim.From Turning a Blind Eye to Turning a Corner

-At AutoAccident.com, we take pride in doggedly dragging the value determination out of the insurance company's shadowy electronic backroom and into the light of day.
-Our study and experience with the Colossus system have led this strategy and to our proven track record of success for our clients.
+At AutoAccident.com, we doggedly drag the value determination out of the insurance company's shadowy electronic backroom and into the light of day.
+Our study and experience with the Colossus system have led to this strategy and our proven track record of success for our clients.

 Editor's Note: updated 11.29.30 Photo by Pixabay MH cha [cs 1522]